 We recognise our responsibility to provide healthy and sustainable food and drink for our customers.
-We will always incorporate environmental, ethical and social considerations into the products and services we provide to you.
+We will always incorporate environmental, ethical, and social considerations into the products and services we provide to you.

-“Leicester Services Partnership, the catering and retail partnership between the University and the Student Union, has a Sustainable Food Policy which requires all the fish that it serves to be sustainably sources or Marine Stewardship Council approved, meat to be Red Tractor approved, and shelled eggs to be Red Lion quality and from free range hens.
+“Leicester Services Partnership, the catering and retail partnership between the University and the Student Union, has a Sustainable Food Policy which requires all the fish that it serves to be sustainably sourced or Marine Stewardship Council approved, meat to be Red Tractor approved, and shelled eggs to be Red Lion quality and from free range hens.
 It also encourages that palm oil, where it must be used in food products, be from a sustainable source.”

 University of Leicester Sustainable Procurement Guidance

 We take pride in making it our responsibility to encourage our suppliers and contractors to minimise negative environmental, ethical and social effects associated with the products and services they provide to us.
 We strive to ensure that local and smaller suppliers are not discriminated against in the procurement process and through our specifications.

 > We reduce our paper cup waste by offering a 15p discount, when customers bring their own reusable travel cup.